zagaran/mongolia/README.md

 ```

-It is worth noting that the ID_KEY of a dictionary (defined by Mongo as "_id") is always a required key of the DatabaseObject (so it will be an error if you try to create a DatabaseObject without either giving it an ID_KEY entry or setting random_id=True).
-When updating a DatabaseObject, changing the ID_KEY is also an error (as this is used by mongo to enforce uniqueness); instead, use the "rename" method.
+It is worth noting that the `ID_KEY` of a dictionary (defined by Mongo as `"_id"`) is always a required key of the DatabaseObject (so it will be an error if you try to create a DatabaseObject without either giving it an `ID_KEY` entry or setting `random_id=True`).
+When updating a DatabaseObject, changing the `ID_KEY` is also an error (as this is used by mongo to enforce uniqueness); instead, use the `rename` method.

 # DatabaseCollection

-DatabaseCollection returns a collection as an explicit list of DatabaseObjects.
-When using this on larger collections, you can run out of memory, so use filtering or pagination.
-Usage looks like this:
+`DatabaseCollection` returns a collection as an explicit list of `DatabaseObjects`.
+When using this on larger collections, you can run out of memory; see "Dealing with Large Collections" below.
+Standard usage looks like this:

 ```
 from mongolia import DatabaseCollection